 In connection with the CuraGen Merger, effective October 1, 2009, we (i) issued 15,722,713 shares of our common stock, or 0.2739 shares, in exchange for each share of outstanding CuraGen common stock, plus cash in lieu of fractional shares (the "CuraGen Exchange Ratio"), (ii) assumed all of the CuraGen Stock Options and (iii) assumed the CuraGen Debt.
-We acquired CuraGen to gain access to a pipeline of oncology-focused antibodies, including CDX-011 (formerly CR011) currently in Phase 2 clinical development for the treatment of breast and melanoma cancer, and cash, cash equivalents and marketable securities of \$70.3 million.
+We acquired CuraGen to gain access to a pipeline of oncology-focused antibody-drug conjugates, including CDX-011 (formerly CR011) currently in Phase 2 clinical development for the treatment of breast cancer and melanoma, and cash, cash equivalents and marketable securities of \$70.3 million.